actions-runner-controller/charts/charts/actions-runner-controller/README.md

 ## Configuration

+_Default values are documented as of the latest released version of the chart_

 | Key                                              | Description                                                                                                                              | Default                              |
 |--------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------|
 | `labels`                                         | Kubernetes custom labels that are applied to all resources in the chart                                                                  |                                      |